ktsopanakis/chaos/README.md

 ```
 is an example

+in roder to get the root scope from the console
+//$rootScope = angular.element(document).scope()

+in chrome black boxing in order for $log to work nicely

 Also the project at the moment has no use for vagrant

 only one client can be active at one time, but multiple clients can be created